Russian Team: History

 In 1988, Ivan Koloff and his manager Paul Jones recruited two masked Russian Assassins to feud with Nikita.
 However, the Assassins and Jones turned on Koloff after he lost a Russian Chain match to Ricky Morton at Clash of the Champions III: Fall Brawl.
 Now a babyface, Ivan reunited with Nikita to feud with the Assassins.

+After the Assassins attacked Nikita and put him out of action (in reality so he could tend to his unwell wife Mandy), Ivan replaced him as a tag partner with former rival Junkyard Dog.
+The Assassins would defeat Ivan and Dog at Starrcade '88 and one Assassin would lose to Michael Hayes at the Chi-Town Rumble early the next year.
+In late March 1989, Ivan and one Assassin left the company while the other continued in WCW without his mask under his regular ring identity Jack Victory.

 Championships and accomplishments

 Only championships won as part of the Russian Team are listed.
 See individual members' articles for full title histories.